 6 hrs social science/humanities

 Complete 6 hours of additional social science or humanities coursework.
-The courses may be chosen from African American studies, anthropology, classical civilization, economics, history, philosophy, political science, psychology, religious studies, and sociology.
+The courses may be chosen from African American studies, anthropology, classical civilization, economics, gender studies, history, Liba 202, philosophy, political science, psychology, religious studies, sociology, and Southern studies.

 General Education II